mkp170791/numpy/doc/neps/nep-0012-missing-data.rst

 Hard Masks
 ==========

-The numpy.ma implementation has a "hardmask" feature, which prevents values from ever being unmasked by assigning a value.
+The numpy_demo.ma implementation has a "hardmask" feature, which prevents values from ever being unmasked by assigning a value.
 This would be an internal array flag, named something like 'arr.flags.hardmask'.